-Ironically, one of the main competitors for Shopify Plus are Shopify’s main plan structure.
-Shopify’s plans offer plenty of flexibility and scale, so there are plenty of ecommerce stores that are on the cusp of “enterprise” – but are not sure if it’s worth it.
+Ironically, one of the main competitors for Shopify Plus is Shopify’s main plan structure.
+Shopify’s plans offer plenty of flexibility and scale, so there are plenty of eCommerce stores that are on the cusp of “enterprise” – but are not sure if it’s worth it.

 In response to a reader email, here’s how I summarized the four core differences between Shopify and Shopify Plus –

 - Fully branded checkout on your own domain (normally Shopify moves customers to their domain for checkout).

 - Dedicated account manager for support.
 They’ll know the history of your account and sync with your end goals.
 They can also help stores make store customizations that aren’t available on the usual platform.
 This is really the primary “feature” of the Shopify Plus platform – someone who can get things fixed & customized when you are at very high levels of traffic.